The Breton Tee Through Time

 In 1868 an official order was introduced in Brittany, France, which made the striped shirt the uniform of the French Navy.
 Each one had 21 white stripes, measuring 2cm in width, and 21 blue stripes at 1cm.
 Not only were the stripes easier to spot in the sea if a sailor fell overboard, but it’s said that the stripes represented each one of Napoleon’s victories in battle.

 Over the years, loads of designers have included the famous stripe as part of their collection, and it’s become a firm wardrobe staple for both men and women.
 We’ve gone to great lengths to get our Breton T-Shirt the best it’s ever been.
-Each one is made from 100% organic cotton — a supersoft material that’s better for the environment, for the people who produce it, and for you.
-By using sustainable forms of cotton in our Bretons, we’re committed to continuing to improve people’s livelihoods and protecting the environment wherever we can.
+Each one is made from 100% organic cotton — a super soft material that’s better for the environment, for the people who produce it, and for you.
+By using sustainable forms of cotton in our tops, we’re committed to continuing to improve people’s livelihoods and protecting the environment wherever we can.

 We’ve added a tonne of flattering features to our Breton Tee too — from the boat-shaped neckline and dropped back, to the curved hems for a great fit.
 You can discover them in a whole range of colors and stripes to become the most well-loved layering piece in your wardrobe.